snapp-ai-hackathon/pulsar/README.md

 ## Continuous Integration

-The workflow in `.github/workflows/ci.yaml` uses `uv` to install dependencies, runs a lightweight import/bytecode check, and proves that the Docker image builds cleanly on every push and pull request.
+The workflow in `.github/workflows/ci.yaml` uses `uv` to install dependencies, runs a lightweight import/bytecode check, and builds the Docker image.
+On non-PR events (pushes to `master`, manual runs, tags) the job logs in to GHCR with `GITHUB_TOKEN` and pushes multi-tagged images such as `latest`, branch names, and the commit SHA.